KenWillmott/M8-Game-Board/README.md

 The synth was a tough choice because it factors in my judgement of the current availability, combined with interface ease issues.
 But I played with a prototype and it can make game quality music and effects.
 It's the Philips SAA1099.
 The more common AY-8910 was ruled out because of interface issues.

 The joystick inputs are just a pair of 4 filtered digital inputs to a latch, with resistor pull ups to the power supply.
-So they can also be any general purpose switches.
+So they can also be any eight general purpose switches.

 The serial interface is an MC6850 or equivalent part.
 It's a UART but Motorola called it an "ACIA".
 There are now small USB Host to Serial cards available, it would allow the input from a keyboard and maybe mouse.